Science Inspired Fiction & Mr. Sturgeon's Revelation

 Bruce Sterling's Holy Fire is a book I can recommend full heartedly.
 Set in a world of steadily increasing longevity (gerontocracy), a newly rejuvenated American woman drifts through the marginalised subculture of European young artists while dealing with the implications of posthumanism.
 It was nominated for many prizes and did not win any.
 It has not got it's own wp entry.
 Still.

-William Gibson's Pattern Recognition ('03) is not really SF but rather NTF (Near Term Fiction) and pleased me but faild to enthrall.
+William Gibson's Pattern Recognition ('03) is not really SF but rather NTF (Near Term Fiction) and pleased me but failed to enthrall.

-Well, it might be only me and and my own fault if I grow older and only try to read books by cyberpunk guys older than me.
+Well, it might be only me and and my own fault if I grow older and read books by cyberpunk guys even older than me.

 Here ends the overly long personal introduction